creativoma/frontend-code-test/README.md

 # Comments on the solution

-1) I started the process by forking the project and then cloning the repository to my local environment.
-Although these improvements were not set as requirements for the technical test, I decided to focus on improving the styles and improving the interface of the application before moving on to the functionalities.
+I started by forking the project and then cloning the repository to my local environment.
+I improved the styles and the interface of the application before moving on to the functionalities.

-2) I then proceeded to tackle the documentation.
-It is important to note that I had no previous experience with these libraries, so I dedicated myself to studying the guidelines of each one.
-Although I had some difficulties at first, I must admit that after going through the documentation again and running tests on it, I managed to get through without any major issues.
+I had no previous experience with these libraries, so I spent my time studying the guidelines in the documentation.
+At first I had some difficulties that I later overcame.

-3) Second day of the project and I was able to apply more functionalities since they share a relationship with each other in their syntax.
-I had some strange behavior in the boxes that I solved by changing the data it took from the positioning.
+Then on the second day I was already familiar with the libraries and was able to apply more features.
+I kept changing the styles as I progressed with the project and new features.

-4)
+In general it was quite a challenge because I had not done a style project and I enjoyed it.
+I want to continue exploring these libraries to understand and consolidate the concepts.

 ## Screenshots of the solution

 Here I included a screenshot of the desktop version of the interface that was modified and improved from the base that was delivered in the technical test.
 The base of the styles was inspired by the design system of the components that Genially uses on its website.

 ![Interface Screenshot](/public/screenshot.png)

 ## Additional library used